 Hospitals can be sued for a medical malpractice injury under the corporate negligence doctrine.

 The corporate negligence doctrine states that a hospital owes a direct duty to its patients to ensure their safety and well-being while at the hospital.
-The hospital’s duties include:
+The hospital’s have legal duties:

 These are tort duties that arise from the special relationship existing between a hospital and its patients, due to the vulnerability of physically or mentally ill persons and their inability to provide care form themselves.